Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Experiments

 \PAR{UDA methods.} Without access to labeled aberration images, UDA is a preferred solution to SSOA.
-Tab.~\ref{tab:sota_uda} shows per-class results of previous UDA methods and our proposed CIADA under our UDA Setting I. All models are retrained on $376{\times}376$ random crops with a batch size of $2$ for $40K$ iterations.
-The transformer architecture proves to be crucial to SSOA for the considerable higher performance of DAFormer, HRDA, and CIADA.
-Moreover, compared to the state-of-the-art method~\cite{hoyer2022daformer}, CIADA improves mIoU from $45.90$ to $49.19$ under CSL and $43.93$ to $47.95$ under HRDL due to the distillation of prior CI knowledge.
-Qualitative results are provided in the supplementary.
+TABLE~\ref{tab:sota_uda} shows per-class results of previous UDA methods (including designs that improve the robustness, such as data augmentation, robust network architecture, and adversarial learning) and our proposed CIADA under our UDA Setting I. All models are retrained on $376{\times}376$ random crops with a batch size of $2$ for $40K$ iterations.
+The transformer architecture proves to be crucial to SSOA for the considerably much higher performance of DAFormer, HRDA, and CIADA.
+Moreover, compared to the baseline method DAFormer~\cite{hoyer2022daformer}, CIADA improves mIoU from $45.90$ to $49.19$ under CSL and $43.93$ to $47.95$ under HRDL due to the distillation of prior knowledge of image degradation from CI pipeline.

-\PAR{Possible solutions to SSOA.} We evaluate possible solutions to SSOA based on our benchmark, \ie~oracle (trained with labeled target data), src-only (trained only with labeled source data), ST-UDA, and our proposed CIADA.
-SegFormer~\cite{xie2021segformer} is adopted for oracle and src-only training, while DAFormer~\cite{hoyer2022daformer} is applied for ST-UDA for their robustness and efficiency.
-Tab.~\ref{tab:sota_all} shows the mIoU of each solution under all behaviors and levels of aberrations.
-Taking oracle as the upper limit, we also show the relative performance in Fig.~\ref{fig:solution}.
-For src-only methods, the performances drop dramatically as the aberration level becomes severer, while UDA methods (ST-UDA and CIADA) can bring impressive improvements.
-Moreover, CIADA proves to be a superior solution which outperforms ST-UDA baseline under all behaviors and levels aberrations, revealing the potential of domain adaptive SSOA with auxiliary CI pipelines.
+\PAR{Possible solutions to SSOA.} We evaluate possible solutions to SSOA based on our benchmark, \ie~Oracle (trained with labeled target data), Src-Only (trained only with labeled source data), CI\&Seg (recovery before segmentation), ST-UDA, and our proposed CIADA.
+SegFormer~\cite{xie2021segformer} is adopted for the Oracle and Src-Only training, while DAFormer~\cite{hoyer2022daformer} is applied for ST-UDA, for their robustness and efficiency.
+The recovery network in BT is applied before the Src-Only model in CI\&Seg for a fair comparison.
+TABLE~\ref{tab:sota_all} shows the mIoU of each solution under all behaviors and levels of aberrations.
+The corresponding qualitative results are also shown in Fig.~\ref{fig:quality}, where some special classes of ground truth are not considered during the training process as a common practice~\cite{hoyer2022daformer,hoyer2022hrda}.